2024-25 Catalog

 Project

-A short interdisciplinary project is required of all students.
+All students are required to do a short interdisciplinary project.
 Project topics, based on the specific interests of each student, will be developed by RCEAS faculty.

 Admissions